Jordan Metcalfe

-Jordan Metcalfe (born 24 May 1986) is an English actor, best known for his role as Adil in the sitcom Genie in the House.
+Jordan Metcalfe (born 24 May 1986) is an English actor.

 Metcalfe has appeared as Jake in The Queen's Nose in 2003.
 He has played the roles of Chris Travis in Heartbeat, and Kieran Tyler in Tea with Betty, Afternoon Play in 2006.
 He also played 'Mould' in Fungus the Bogeyman (2004), the character 'Chip' in My Parents Are Aliens in 2006, Young Garstin in These Foolish Things (2006), Lightfoot in the documentary The Iceman Murder (2005), John Chappel Jr. in the drama-documentary The Last Flight To Kuwait, Byron in Ultimate Force, Wayne in Jacqueline Wilson's Girls In Love and Brian in Misfits.

 2019 saw Metcalfe join the cast of Father Brown on BBC1 afternoons.

 Other notable appearances include Timon in Maddigan's Quest and Oliver in Neil Bartlett's acclaimed production of Oliver Twist at the Lyric Theatre, Hammersmith in 2004.
 He also played the roles of Jack in The Dreaming, and Young Katurian in The Pillowman.
+In 2026, he plays Edward Gordon Craig in Grace Pervades at the Theatre Royal, Haymarket.